dgray001/gray_online/README.md

 ## Current Version

-v0.6d: Prepare for ai players in settings
+v0.6e: Can launch fiddlesticks with ai players

 ## Dev Use